Minor Field Studies

-Please note, it is important to read through the below information about the Swedish Ministry of Foreign Affairs (Utrikesdepartementet) advice against travel and insurance changes as will affect your choice of host country.
+Please note, it is important to read through the below information about the Swedish Ministry of Foreign Affairs (Utrikesdepartementet) advice against travel as this may affect your choice of host country.

 Travel dissuasion issued by the Swedish Ministry of Foreign Affairs

-In many of the countries eligible for a MFS scholarship, certain areas are clearly less suited for tourism or studies.
-When the Foreign Ministry warns tourists and students from going to these areas, the expression “dissuasion from non-necessary travels” is used (in Swedish: ”avråder från icke-nödvändiga resor”).
-If the dissuasion of “non-necessary travels” is only applicable to one specific part of the country, students may still carry out a Minor Field Study in a secure area of the country as long as the dangerous areas are avoided also when travelling to or from the main destination.
+Note: If the dissuasion from non-necessary travels and all travel is only applicable to one specific part of the country (a region), students may still carry out his/her field study in a secure area of the country as long as the dangerous areas are avoided also when travelling to or from the main destination.

 Even if a travel dissuasion has not been issued by the Foreign Ministry, Stockholm University should always secure that the personal safety and health of the student, and of persons concerned in the host country, is not at risk during the period of the Minor Field Study.

 The field study should relate to at least one of the Agenda 2030 and its Sustainable Development Goals.
 Please find below some links to further information about the Agenda 2030:

 Scholarship and budget